Step 3: End-of-Year Discussion

 During: Share information regarding accomplishments and areas of improvement; work with manager to reach agreement on the performance review; begin planning for next year’s goals and developmental opportunities.

 After: Confirm that the end-of-year discussion occurred and that the rating was received.

 The manager has the following responsibilities for the End-of-Year Review discussion:

-For assistance, please review the Manager Checklist for End-of-Year Reviews.
+For assistance, please review the Manager Checklist (coming soon) for End-of-Year Reviews.